 - Predecessor: Pegasus Market

-(Update: the premiere date was pushed back to March 12) The series I’m most excited about this February is Wise Doctor Life, which is the latest work of the creators of the Reply series.
+(Update: the premiere date was pushed back to March 12) The series I’m most excited about this February is Hospital Playlist, which is the latest work of the creators of the Reply series.
 It stars Jo Jung-suk (Nokdu Flower), Kim Dae-myung (The Sound Of Your Heart), Jung Kyung-ho (When The Devil Calls Your Name), Yoo Yeon-seok (Mr. Sunshine), and Jeon Mi-do (Mother) as five long-time friends who studied at the same medical school in 1999 and now work together in one hospital.
 Wise Doctor Life sets itself apart from other medical series by focusing on the everyday stories of hospital employees and patients.
 PD Shin Won-ho made it clear that it is NOT a drama that is “incredibly thrilling or has a dramatic plot” (you would understand what he meant when you’ve watched any of the Reply series or Prison Playbook)—and that what makes me look forward more to its premiere.
 Interestingly, tvN will be broadcasting the series every Friday, which is not a major time slot for tvN dramas.
 I don’t think I can handle watching just one episode per week of this show.

 ABOUT US: A site dedicated to Korean TV series, Kdramapal publishes up-to-date and relevant content about Korean dramas including casting news, drama rankings, roundups (recaps), synopses and general info, and TV ratings.
 Visit us again for updates, or follow us on Facebook and Twitter.